B-cabrera/hwcalendar-mern/README.md

 A personal project to practice developing a web application with the MERN stack (MongoDB, Express.js, React.js, and Node.js).

 ### Ideas
-- Fix the look of row with new google calendar button
+Nada.

 ### Reminders
-- Make sure everything looks good on mobile with row fixes + new google calendar button
+Nada.

 ### Progress
-Current Phase: Google Calendar API
-Next Phase: Deploying Application!
+Current Phase: Deploying Application!

 #### Contact
 I am open to all comments about improving the code and overall improvements.